ropimasi/GRW/README.md

 ### Features in target release version (1.0.0)
   + All features above, more...
+  + Prints the current directory-path witch is working on, and its list of images will be placed as wallpaper;
   + Handle 'n' different image directories along their aliases;

 &nbsp;